Since the Maritime Museum Foundation was established in 2006, it has proudly supported many maritime projects.

 Funding for new waka programme

 In 2019, the Maritime Museum Foundation, with generous support from Foundation North, enabled approximately 1,200 Māori, Pacific, and South Auckland students and 400 of their whānau to participate in the Maritime Museum’s new Ara Moana Ocean Roads Waka Programme.

 Tuia Encounters 250 – Tākiri: An Unfurling

-The Maritime Museum Foundation, with generous support from Chisholm Whitney Charitable Trust and Pub Charity, is assisting the Maritime Museum with its forthcoming Tuia Encounters 250 project, Tākiri: An Unfurling.
+The Maritime Museum Foundation, with generous support from Chisholm Whitney Charitable Trust and Pub Charity, assisted the Maritime Museum with its 2019 Tuia Encounters 250 project, Tākiri: An Unfurling.

-Pub Charity is supporting the implementation of a range of marketing activities associated with Tākiri: An Unfurling.
+Pub Charity supported the implementation of a range of marketing activities associated with Tākiri: An Unfurling.